scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

   });
 });
 ```
-To configure code coverage rules for our CI/CD pipeline, add a `.nycrc` (Istanbul configuration) file to the root of the project.
+To configure code coverage rules for the CI/CD pipeline, add a `.nycrc` (Istanbul configuration) file to the root of the project.
 For this example, I've specified 80% across branches (i.e. if statement paths), lines, functions, and statements.
-You can also whitelist files to apply code coverage rules to with the `include` attribute.
+You can also whitelist files to apply code coverage rules with the `include` attribute.
 ```json
 {
   "branches": 80,